East African Potto, Perodicticus ibeanus

 The slow and slender lorises that populate Asia—also prosimian primates—are close relatives of pottos.
 In addition to their continents of origin, two key differences between the genera are their size and their markings.
 Lorises are smaller than pottos, and pottos tend to have plainer markings, especially on their faces, compared to many lorises.

-East African pottos are omnivorous.
+East African pottos are omnivorous (consuming plant and animal matter).
 Their diets vary seasonally and regionally, from habitat to habitat, and they make do with the variety of resources they come across during their nightly excursions.
 In general, they eat a large selection of food from all levels of the forest but prefer items from high in the canopy.
 Ripe fruits, gums, nectars, and invertebrates make up the bulk of their meals, but they have also been observed to eat bird eggs, frogs, and even some mosses.
 On occasion, they may even eat bats!

 A number of adaptations, both physiological and behavioral, give pottos special abilities to exploit several untapped niches.
 For instance, very large and powerful jaws allow pottos to eat fruits that other creatures cannot access or efficiently process.
 Furthermore, a potto’s stomach is highly expandable, capable of holding up to 8% of its body weight at a time!
 This means they can stuff themselves full of fruit quickly and return to the denser foliage before drawing too much attention to themselves from predators.